 1. Second edition rules are in effect.

-2. The 10 sided die Combat Results Table (CRT) is the default for game use unless both players agree to use the old 6 sided CRT.
+2. The 10-sided die Combat Results Table (CRT) is the default for game use unless both players agree to use the old 6-sided CRT.

-4. Prussian and Anglo-Allied units may not stack together nor attack the same French units(s).
+5. Prussian and Anglo-Allied units may NOT stack together nor attack the same French unit(s).
 Prussian and Anglo-Allied units in different stacks may attack different French units that are stacked together.

-5. Prussian and Anglo-Allied units may move through each other with no penalty.
+6. Prussian and Anglo-Allied units may move through each other with no penalty.

-6. Combat retreats that result in Prussian and Anglo-Allied units being stacked together (only permissible retreat route) are allowed but the PAA player must unstack them during their movement phase.
+7. Combat retreats that result in Prussian and Anglo-Allied units being stacked together (only permissible retreat route) are allowed but the PAA player must unstack them during their movement phase.

-8. If an attack or French exit of units off the board results in all PAA units being eliminated/defected, then this is considered a French victory.
+10. If an attack or French exit of units off the board results in all PAA units being eliminated/defected, then this is considered a French victory.

 1. Grid coordinates: Print letters A through WW along the east and west edges of the mapboard.
 Print numbers 1 through 57 along the north and south edges.
 Start row A in the northeast and northwest corners.
 Start row 1 in the southeast corner.
 Thus, row V bisects Nivelles and St. Gery; row 27 bisects Wavre and Quatre Bras; Waterloo is E-43, Nivelles is V-38, Quatre Bras is X-27, and Fleurus is JJ-13.